nautobot/nautobot/docs/plugins/development.md

 However, keep in mind that each piece of functionality is entirely optional.
 For example, if your plugin merely adds a piece of middleware or an API endpoint for existing data, there's no need to define any new models.

 !!! warning
-    While very powerful, the NetBox plugins API is necessarily limited in its scope.
-The plugins API is discussed here in its entirety: Any part of the NetBox code base not documented here is _not_ part of the supported plugins API, and should not be employed by a plugin.
-Internal elements of NetBox are subject to change at any time and without warning.
+    While very powerful, the Nautobot plugins API is necessarily limited in its scope.
+The plugins API is discussed here in its entirety: Any part of the Nautobot code base not documented here is _not_ part of the supported plugins API, and should not be employed by a plugin.
+Internal elements of Nautobot are subject to change at any time and without warning.
 Plugin authors are **strongly** encouraged to develop plugins using only the officially supported components discussed here and those provided by the underlying Django framework so as to avoid breaking changes in future releases.

 ## Initial Setup

 ## Plugin Structure

-Although the specific structure of a plugin is largely left to the discretion of its authors, a NetBox plugin that makes use of all available plugin features described in this document would look something like this:
+Although the specific structure of a plugin is largely left to the discretion of its authors, a Nautobot plugin that makes use of all available plugin features described in this document would look something like this:

 ```no-highlight
 plugin_name/